What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 What does delivery exception mean?

-A delivery exception is when a package is temporarily stalled in transit for an unforeseen reason and could affect when it arrives at its destination.
+A delivery exception is when a package is temporarily stalled in transit for an unforeseen reason, which could delay when it arrives at its destination.

-Note: A delivery exception does not mean a late shipment, but there was a roadblock (sometimes literally) that halted progression or required attention somewhere along the journey.
+Note: A delivery exception does not necessarily mean the shipment will be late but that there was a roadblock (sometimes literally) that physically had an unplanned effect on delivery or required attention at some point along the journey.

-Delivery exceptions are one reason why carriers like Australia Post will provide you with a tracking number for your package(s).
+Delivery exceptions are one reason why couriers and ecommerce businesses provide you with a tracking number for your package(s).
+This transparency gives you visibility into what’s happening once the shipment is in the courier’s hands.

-Even with the most reliable ecommerce order tracking, a lot can happen to a package while it’s in transit.
-Delivery exceptions may result in delayed (or undelivered) packages and frustrated customers.
+But even with the most reliable ecommerce order tracking, a lot can happen to a package while it’s in transit — which may even go undocumented.
+That’s why delivery exceptions may result in delayed (or undelivered) packages, and thus frustrated customers.

 While the overwhelming majority of online shoppers receive their packages on time, it’s still likely that you will encounter delivery exceptions.
 Here are the typical culprits.